Traffic-Aware Autonomous Driving with Differentiable Traffic Simulation: Traffic-Aware Autonomous Driving

 \subsection{Phase 2: Learn to do Everything Else}

-This phase involves the integration of the learned Phase 1 acceleration model into a autonomous driving framework for single-vehicle control.
+This phase involves the integration of the learned Phase 1 acceleration model into an autonomous driving framework for single-vehicle control.
 In our experiments, we use Learning by Cheating (LBC)~\cite{chen2019lbc} as the backbone for Phase 2.
 We first train the privileged agent that has access to a top-down ground truth map of the environment $M \in \{0,1\}^{W\times H\times7}$.
-The privileged agent learns to drive an autonomous vehicle in a fully-supervised manner, similar to LBC.
+The privileged agent learns to drive an AV in a fully-supervised manner, similar to LBC.
 Our Phase 1 model, illustrated in the top half of Figure~\ref{fig:method}, directly provides ground truth for the supervision of throttle control in this step.
 Instead of learning the throttle based on ground-truth labels provided by the expert agent during data collection, the Phase 1 acceleration agent supervises the throttle command.
-Each sample is also annotated with the local traffic state, which is also provided to the Phase 1 model for supervision of Phase 2.
+Each sample is also annotated with the local traffic lane state, which is also provided to the Phase 1 model.